What Was Anne Rice Net Worth When She Died?

 She was raised in a devout Catholic household in New Orleans, surrounded by the rituals, iconography, and moral frameworks of the Church.
 As a young adult in San Francisco, she drifted into agnosticism, a shift reflected in the philosophical restlessness of her vampire characters, who frequently grapple with the absence of God and the meaning of immortality.

-In the mid-2000s, following a serious health scare and the death of Stan, Rice publicly returned to Catholicism, describing it as a genuine spiritual conversion.
-She channeled that return into the Christ the Lord series two novels exploring the early life of Jesus from his own perspective.
+In the mid-2000s, following a serious health scare and the death of Stan, Rice publicly returned to Catholicism, channeling that return into the Christ the Lord series, two novels exploring the early life of Jesus from his own perspective.
 The books were commercially successful and represented a dramatic pivot from vampire fiction.

 Anne Rice vs. Other Gothic/Horror Authors Net Worth Comparison